 In order to develop this skill.
 Develop and master the habit of questioning yourself any time you’re close to make an assertion.
 Do you have to consider a special perspective?
 Is there another possibility you’ll have overlooked?

 By constantly practicing the methods described above, you’ll improve your strategic thinking skills at your own pace.
 However, there are other learning options you’ll pursue.

-If you would like to quickly build up your strategy skills—to address a pressing need your company/business is facing, position yourself for a new role, or finally launch your own business—formal training could be your best choice.
+If you would like to quickly build up your strategy skill.
+To address a pressing need your company/business is facing, position yourself for a new role, or finally launch your own business—formal training could be your best choice.

-Take for instance, by enrolling within the online course Disruptive Strategy, you’ll discover the way to make innovation a reality for your organization.
-Over five weeks, you’ll study the roles to be done, framework and disruptive innovation theory, and build skills to spot and execute high-level strategy.
+Take for instance, by enrolling within the online course Disruptive Strategy.
+You’ll discover the way to make innovation a reality for your organization.
+Framework and disruptive innovation theory, and build skills to spot and execute high-level strategy.

 5. Understand the results

 All decisions have consequences.
 After taking note of ideas and points of view, carefully consider the potential impact of everyone.
 What are its pros and cons?
 Which one can presumably assist the meet its goals?
 This step will assist you make an informed decision, and over time, making the strategic choice will come naturally.

 Mastering the art of strategic thinking will do quite a good job in creating and developing better ideas.
 Or improve your decision-making.
 Once you encourage employees to think more critically.
 You build a framework that creates a far better leader, protects your business from future uncertainties.
 And provides you an optimal chance of achieving long-term career success.